AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/repository_structure.rst

 ext
 ***

-This directory serves two purposes:

-1. House modified external dependencies which are permissible to store within the OpenColorIO repository.
+Houses modified external dependencies which are permissible to store within the OpenColorIO repository.
 Permissible dependencies have compatible FOSS licenses which have documented approval by the ASWF governing board.

-2. Location for external dependencies temporarily installed and statically linked by OpenColorIO when using the CMake ``OCIO_INSTALL_EXT_PACKAGES`` option with the value ``MISSING`` or ``ALL``.

 include
 *******